dojo/docs/dojo/formToQuery.rst

 .. contents::
    :depth: 2

-Helper function for converting a HTML form to a JSON string
+Helper function for converting a HTML form into an URL-encoded query string.

 ============
 Introduction